John Howard Payne: Late celebration

 "[N]ever was a dead poet so famous for a single song, or so honored."
 Payne's song was widely sung during the American Civil War, when it was treasured by troops of both the North and the South.
 It was also a particular favorite of President Abraham Lincoln.
 He asked Italian opera star Adelina Patti to perform it for him and his wife when the diva appeared at the White House in 1862.
 The Lincolns were still mourning the death of their son Willie.

 Philanthropist W. W. Corcoran of Washington, D.C., arranged for Payne's reinterment in his last home city.
 (He was the founder of the Corcoran Gallery.)
-In February 1883, Payne's remains were disinterred and brought to the U.S. by the steamer Burgundia, sailing from Marseilles.
+In February 1883, Payne's remains were disinterred and brought to the U.S. by the steamer Burgundia, sailing from Marseille.
 In New York, the coffin with Payne's remains was received with honors and transported by black funeral hearse to City Hall, where it was held in state while several thousand people visited the hall to pay respects.
 For a day, all the papers were filled again with the story of his life, for "his song is that one touch of nature which makes the world kin.
 It is the frailest thread of which fame was ever spun."
 The remains were transported to Washington, D.C., and held for services on the anniversary of Payne's birth in June.